Spirituality, human rights and religious truth

 1. Freedom of beliefs, speech, & practices and

 2. Freedom to restrict services to, to hate, to

 or to oppress others.

 About the meanings of the terms "religious freedom" and "religious liberty:"

-These terms once always referred to an individual's freedom of religious belief, of religious speech, and of religious practice.
-The individual believer was the target of oppression by others.
+The individual believer was often the target of oppression by others -- typically large religious groups and governments.
 That is the meaning that we generally use on this web site.

 Topics covered in this section:

 Information about the two meanings of "religious freedom:"